9 Proven Methods That Cultivate Independence In Students

 Setting objectives and obtaining feedback from others - and oneself - are two activities that the practice of self-monitoring relies on.
 The teacher can encourage the students to self-monitor with the assessment of their skills to use self- and peer-evaluation to determine if the techniques they were employing were helpful in attaining their learning objectives and see if those techniques are a good foundation for success.

 You could try assigning students the task of writing a letter to a student who will be in the course the following year.
-After completing a project or a unit, have students recap what they've learned and provide feedback on how they overcame any learning obstacles to future students.
+After completing a project or a unit, have students recap what they've learned and provide feedback on how they overcame any learning obstacles for future students.
 This method allows students to reflect on almost any topic in life.

 After that, assign students to groups and have them take turns sharing what they've learned.
 This exercise allows kids to learn from one another and provides focus and motivation for further education.